kikookoubis/pico-8-carts-bash-downloader/README.md

 # How to use the script

-Download the .sh file in this repository and save it in your $PATH, you can also use it locally and call it adding a ./ - example: `./picodownload.sh http://www.lexaloffle.com/bbs/?tid=28957`
+Download the .sh file in this repository and save it in your $PATH, you can also use it locally and call it adding a `./` - example: `./picodownload.sh http://www.lexaloffle.com/bbs/?tid=28957`.
+The file has to be executable too: `chmod u+x picodownload.sh`.

 # The script supports